BPayne-216/sql-challenge/README.md

 QuickDBD.png: ERD schema.
 QuickDBD.sql: this is the sql file used to create the SQL tables with appropriate primary and foreign key structure.
 QueryResults.sql: this file has the query code and output for the (8) requested employee queries. hwbonus.ipynb: this jupyter notebook file has the SQLalchemy structure to bring in the SQL tables into pandas.
-It also includeds the dataframes merged to create the charts.
+It also included the dataframes merged to create the charts.
 2 final .png files were output as separate files from the Bonus section.